How to take on Mega Ampharos in Pokémon Go

 Mega Evolution has come to Pokémon Go and with it, Mega Raids.
-The latest Mega Raid has been released and it's Mega Ampharos.
-This will be a tough Raid, but we here at iMore know everything you need to know to beat this Mega Raid and get your own Mega Ampharos.
-And be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!
+Mega Ampharos is coming back to Mega Raids soon, and we here at iMore know everything you need to know to beat this Mega Raid and get your own Mega Ampharos.
+Also be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!

-Who is Mega Ampharos?
+Who is Mega Ampharos in Pokémon Go?

 Originally discovered in the Johto region of Gen II, Ampharos is an Electric type that doesn't much resemble the sheep-like Mareep and Flaaffy it evolves from.
 However, when it Mega Evolves, Mega Ampharos regains some of its fluff.
 In addition to a fluffy mane and tail, Mega Ampharos also gains a Dragon typing, making it one of only three Pokémon with Electric and Dragon typing.

-Additionally, its first stage, Mareep, was the star of a Community Day, meaning most players have at least one or two and plenty of Candy to power it up.
-Although Mega Charizard X makes for a better Dragon type Mega Evolution, Mega Ampharos is one of only two Electric type Mega Evolutions and the only one in Pokémon Go so far.
+In terms of Pokémon Go, Mega Ampharos is somewhat of a letdown so far.
+It has a single Dragon type Legacy move, putting its performance well behind that of Mega Charizard X. As for its Electric typing, Mega Manectric outperforms it in many cases.
+Still, there is always the potential for new moves, so I wouldn't count Mega Ampharos out just yet.

 As an Electric and Dragon type, Mega Ampharos is weak to Ground, Ice, Dragon, and Fairy type attacks, and resists Flying, Steel, Fire, Grass, Water, and Electric type attacks.
 It is capable of dealing Electric, Rock, and Fighting type damage.
-Lacking any Dragon type moves, your best bet is to focus on Dragon type counters.
+As it lacks any Dragon type moves, your best bet is to focus on Dragon type counters.

 Garchomp

 The best non-Shadow counter for Mega Ampharos is Garchomp, a Dragon and Ground type pseudo-Legendary from Gen IV.
-Although its first stage isn't super common otherwise, Gible has been featured in Eggs, Events, and Raids, so many players have at least one Garchomp already powered up.
+Its first stage, Gible has been featured in eggs, and raids, not to mention a Community Day, so most active players have at least one or two already powered up.
 As a Dragon and Ground type, Garchomp resists Mega Ampharos' Electric and Rock type attacks, and brings no relevant weaknesses to this fight.
-Dragon Tail and Outrage is the moveset you'll want your Garchomp to know.
+Dragon Tail and Outrage is the moveset you'll want your Garchomp to know, but if your Garchomp knows Earth Power don't TM this move away!
+This Legacy move also works well here and will require an Elite TM to get back.

-The Legendary mascot of Pokémon White, Zekrom performs very well in this Raid.
-As the only other Dragon and Electric type in Pokémon Go, Zekrom takes quarter damage from Electric type attacks and brings no relevant weaknesses to this fight.
-Unfortunately, this Legendary Pokémon was released in the middle of a global pandemic and so many players don't even have one, much less the Candy to power it up.
-Still, if you have it, you'll want your Zekrom to know Dragon Breath and Outrage for this Mega Raid.

 Haxorus